OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 ## Is Version Of

-Use this field to link an item that is a version, variation, or adaptation to its source dataset.
+Use this field to link an item that is a version, variation, or adaptation of a pre-existing dataset.
 The field can contain:

 * The ID of the most recent related record(s), or
-* The ID of a parent record (see "Member Of" and "Is Part Of" for similar examples)
+* The ID of a parent record (see "Member Of" and "Is Part Of" for similar examples).

 IDs entered in this field will populate an "Is version of..." widget on the item's show page and a "Has version..." widget on the linked item's show page.
 Nothing needs to be entered in the linked item's metadata.